 It’s tough finding the budget to prioritize all your dealership’s challenges, from employee retention to customer satisfaction to compliance.
 However, even if you do invest money in one of these areas, there is a common denominator that could be worsening each of these challenges and putting your investments on the line.
 That denominator is key control.

-Consider the role key control plays in the following three areas.
+Consider the role key control plays in the following three areas:

-When your employees have to cope with longer processes, they have to deal with more frustrated customers, which can increase the employee’s stress level.
+For many employees — especially salespeople and service advisors — time is money.
+Anything that extends the sales process longer impacts their earning potential.
+If your dealership struggles with keys frequently going missing, employees have to spend time searching for them.
+When they have to cope with longer processes, they have to deal with more frustrated customers, which can increase their stress levels.
 These factors alone are enough to cause them to look for another job.
-A 10-point increase in turnover will cost you around $50,000 annually.
+And turnover will cost you around 33% of an employee's salary.

 Electronic key control systems offer features that allow employees to do their jobs more efficiently, including a mobile app, DMS integration, and automatic electronic key log updates.
 These capabilities increase employees’ earning potential and reduce frustration, making them want to stick around longer.